Bedrock-OSS/bedrock-wiki/docs/blocks/block-states.md

 ## Defining States

-Valid state values can be defined as a boolean, integer or string array - or as an integer range.
+Valid state values can be defined as a boolean, integer or string array - or as an integer range by using an object.
 The first item in the values array is used as the default.

+### Permutation Limit

-**Each state may have up to 16 values.
-Block states cannot have more than 64 values combined.**
+**Each state may have up to 16 valid values defined.
+The amount of possible state value combinations ([permutations](/blocks/block-permutations)) should not exceed 65,536.**

+To calculate how many permutations your block has, multiply the amount of valid state values each state has together.
+For instance, the calculation for the example below would be 3 &times; 2 &times; 3 &times; 6, meaning this block has 108 possible permutations.

 _Released from experiment `Holiday Creator Features` for format versions 1.19.70 and higher._